lesiukmichal/bethe/README.md

 This code is a companion to the paper:
 - (will be filled later)
+Please cite this work if you publish results produced with help of this code.

 Some additional key literature references:
 - C. Schwartz, Phys.
 Rev. 123, 1700 (1961);